NGWPC/autoeval-jobs/interfaces/interfaces.md

 From inside the agreement-dev container would run:

 ```
-python agreement.py --region_tag 1234 --benchmark_path /path/to/raster/or/multipoint --candidate_path /path/to/raster/or/multipoint --agreement_path /path/to/agreement/ --clip_geoms /path/to/clipdictionary --fim_type extent --geo_mem_cache 512
+python agreement.py --benchmark_path /path/to/raster/ --candidate_path /path/to/raster/ --agreement_path /path/to/agreement/ --clip_geoms /path/to/clipdictionary --fim_type extent
 ```

 This example lists all possible arguments.
-See yaml files for optional vs required arguments and argument abbreviations.
+See yaml files for optional vs required arguments.

-**Note on implementation memory usage and the geo_mem_cache argument:** The inundate and mosaicker jobs limit the memory used for raster processing by setting the GDAL_CACHEMAX environment variable.
+**Note on implementation memory usage and the  argument:** The inundate and mosaicker jobs limit the memory used for raster processing by setting the GDAL_CACHEMAX environment variable.
 If the rioxarray based GVAL is used for the metrics_calculator job then a different argument or arguments will be needed to constrain the memory usage of the raster handling involved in the metrics calculation.
+If GVAL can't be made to limit its memory usage we will need to pursue a different approach.

 ### Description
-Creates an agreement map showing where a pair of input data (raster or multipoint vector geometries) spatially concur.
-The job is designed to work with any combination of raster or multipoint input pairs.
-The job also works with depth or extent data with the assumption that a given pair will be either both depths or extents.
+Creates an agreement map showing where a pair of input rasters spatially concur.
+The job works with depth or extent data with the assumption that a given pair will be either both depths or extents.
 Produces either a continuous agreement map when the inputs are depths or a categorical agreement map for extents.
-The output is raster or vector data in EPSG:5070.

-In the case of raster output the resolution of the produced raster will be determined by the lowest resolution raster in the input data.
+The output is in EPSG:5070.
+The resolution of the produced raster will be determined by the lowest resolution raster in the input data.

 ### Arguments
-- **region_tag**
-  - Used by the job logs to help pipeline track status of evaluation for different regions.

 - **fim_type**
   - Specifies whether agreement is based on spatial 'extent' overlap (binary) or potentially 'depth' values (requires specific logic in the script).
 Influences output raster format.

-- **geo_mem_cache**
-  - The size of the cache gdal uses for raster processing.
-Since the most memory intensive part of most of the jobs is raster handling this is a way to help limit the memory usage of jobs.

 ### Inputs
 - **benchmark_path**:
-  - path to raster or vector (as geopackage) benchmark data.
-If a vector must be either a point, multipoint, multipolygon, or polygon geometry.
+  - path to depth or extent raster benchmark data.

 - **candidate_path**:
-  - path to raster or vector (as geopackage) benchmark data.
-If a vector must be either a point, multipoint, multipolygon, or polygon geometry.
+  - path to depth or extent raster benchmark data.

 - **clip_geoms**
   - This is an optional path to json file that that includes paths to geopackage of masks to exclude or include in the final produced agreement.
 The input format is identical to the previous format that was previously used to mask areas over which to evaluate FIM model skill.
 Each mask geometry can also be buffered by setting a buffer flag to an integer value (with units of meters) in the sub-dictionaries "buffer" key.